 bakery section preferred)

-4 cups chopped, seeded English cucumber, plus more for garnish
+4 cups chopped hot house cucumbers, plus more for garnish (2 cucumbers)

 1 teaspoon sugar